 Feeding: We partner with meal distribution organizations so that meals can reach hungry people here in Iowa and around the world.

-Since 2008, Meals from the Heartland has provided nearly 65 million meals to the hungry in Iowa and around the world.
+Since 2008, Meals from the Heartland has provided over 83 million meals to the hungry in Iowa and around the world.

 2008 – 4,028,136